What is Cybersecurity?

-Cybersecurity, also known as information technology security, refers to the practice of shielding programs, systems, networks, and data from malicious attacks and unauthorized access of any kind.
+Cybersecurity is security relating to information technology and refers to the practice of shielding programs, systems, networks, and data from malicious attacks and data information of any kind.

-The objective of these attacks is usually to access, modify, or damage sensitive information; disrupt typical business operations; or extort large sums of money from the victims.
+The objective of these attacks is usually to gain access, modify, or damage sensitive information data, to disrupt typical business operations, or to extort large sums of money from the victims.

-With incidents of data breaches on the rise ever year, it is certain that no business is safe from cyberattacks.
-There were 1,100 data+ breaches in 2018 alone, which compromised the personal information of millions of people worldwide.
-Data is any business’ most valuable yet vulnerable asset, so it’s critical that relevant security measures are taken to prevent a breach from occurring.
+With incidents of cybersecurity threats and personal information thefts on the rise every year, it is certain that no business is safe from cyberattacks and threats, and they need to up their cybersecurity game.
+There were 1,100 major data breaches in 2018 alone, which compromised the data information of millions of people worldwide due to weak network security.

-However, cybersecurity is not just a business problem – your mobile phone, tablet, and computer also contains personal information that hackers would like to get their hands on!
-Take, for instance, if someone gains access to your social security number, they can apply for credit in your name or file for a tax return to get a refund.
+However, cybersecurity is not just a business problem – your mobile phone data, tablet, and computer also contains data information that hackers would like to get their hands on!
+Take, for instance, if someone gains access to your social security number:, they can apply for credit in your name or file for a tax return to get a refund.

-For these reasons, and more, cybersecurity is something that every business and individual needs to take seriously.
+For these reasons, and more, cybersecurity is something that every business and individual needs to take seriously to avoid cybersecurity threats.

-A malware attack is a kind of cyberattack where a piece of malware or malicious software is used by hackers to perform unauthorized activities on the computer of a victim without their authorization.
+A malware attack is a kind of cyberattack where a piece of malware or malicious software is used by hackers mostly via phishing emails attack and email attachments by injecting computer viruses to perform unauthorized activities on the computer of a victim without their authorization.
 The objective is to impersonate them and make money by stealing sensitive data, such as online banking credentials or credit card details.

 A ransomware attack utilizes a type of malicious software that limits user access to files on the infected computer by encrypting them.
 To obtain the decryption key, the victim has to pay a specified sum as ransom, usually in bitcoin.